 Decide If You're Done Something Wrong

 Your guilt could be brought on because you made a bad choice.
-Did your child need you but you had an important business call first thing, so instead of giving them a five-minute hug you rushed them out the door?
+Did your child need you, but you had an important business call first thing, so instead of giving them a five-minute hug, you rushed them out the door?
 Then, yeah, you're guilty of putting work before your kid, but it's your call if what you did was wrong.
-What was your top priority in that moment?
-Was the business call that important or could you have cuddled for a few minutes?
+What was your top priority at that moment?
+Was the business call that important, or could you have cuddled for a few minutes?

 Create an Anti-Mommy Guilt Credo